turingschool/backend-curriculum-site/module2/lessons/nested_resources.md

   title = "Wonder Woman"
   description = "Before she was Wonder Woman, she was Diana."

-  fill_in :title, with: title
+  fill_in :movie_title, with: title
-  fill_in :description, with: description
+  fill_in :movie_description, with: description

   click_on "Create Movie"